 1. Make Use of VPNs

 With the heightened trend of flexible working, employees are no longer limited to work in the office.
 However, this comes with the increased use of insecure public networks when employees decide to work from public places.
-While you can’t control where your remote workers decide to work from, you can sensitize the need to connect to such networks through a VPN.
+While you can’t control where your remote workers decide to work, you can sensitize the need to connect to such networks through a VPN.
 A VPN creates a safe tunnel for data to pass through when being transferred on the internet.
 It makes it difficult for hackers to access what is being transferred.
 In addition, a VPN comes in handy when there is a need to send large videos or any other large file.
 A VPN, such as NordVPN, etc. can hide the file size from your internet service provider, making it possible to send them securely.

 2. Invest in a File-Sharing Solution